siddhantharsh/neural-nexus/README.md

-# Virtual Lab - Algorithm Visualizations
+# Neural Nexus - AI Algorithm Visualizations

-An interactive web-based platform for visualizing and learning various algorithms through hands-on experimentation and step-by-step visualization.
+An interactive web-based platform for visualizing and learning various AI algorithms through hands-on experimentation and step-by-step visualization.
 For live demo, go to https://neuralnexuslab.netlify.app/

 ## Current Visualizations

+### 1. Graph-Based AI Search Algorithms
+A collection of powerful search algorithms that form the backbone of artificial intelligence and problem-solving.

-### 1. Alpha-Beta Pruning
+#### 1.1 Alpha-Beta Pruning
 An optimization technique for the minimax algorithm used in game theory and artificial intelligence.

 Features: